project-sunbird/sunbird.org-docs/developer-docs/installation/install_sbportal.md

 ## Overview

 The Sunbird portal application is powered by a set of Service APIs.
 These Service API(s) run in a distributed environment.
-For instance, deploying Sunbird to production; but for the sake of simplicity and ease of debugging, you can also run these service API(s) locally on a single server.

-For now, let us install and configure Sunbird portal web application that uses the cloud-hosted Sunbird backend services stack the Sunbird Service API(s).These APIs are hosted by project Sunbird and are used for testing and demonstration purposes.
+This section explains the procedure to install and configure Sunbird portal web application that uses the cloud-hosted Sunbird backend services stack the Sunbird Service API(s).These APIs are hosted by project Sunbird and are used for testing and demonstration purposes.

 > The cloud instance of the API(s) hosted by Project Sunbird are not for production usage.

-This purpose of this document is to assist you with the developer installation intended for the web.

 > The Sunbird developer installation can be best viewed via the Google Chrome browser.
 Although, other browsers may be used, but some pages might not render correctly.

 ## Intended Audience